 These are companies appointed by the insurance company to investigate the claim.
 They normally represent the insurance company.

 If you have a legal expense cover, your insurance company will appoint a solicitor that you can hire to make your claim.
 Your insurance company will have agreed to pay their fees.
-If you are in such a situation, you can obtain permission of your insurer to utilise solicitors of your choice.
+If you are in such a situation, you can obtain the permission from your insurer to utilise solicitors of your choice.

 Rates & Base Cost